Lumen Technologies: 911 outages

+Other issues

+In 2018 along with 90 additional Fortune 500 companies it had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

 In December 2018, CenturyLink faced criticism for requiring residential customers in Utah to, via DNS hijacking, view and acknowledge a notice advertising its security and parental control software, before they could connect to the internet again.
 The provider claimed that this was required by a recently enacted state law, which requires all ISPs to inform users that they provide "the ability to block material harmful to minors".
 Bill sponsor and Utah State Senate member Todd Weiler stated that the law did not require that service be disrupted until the notice is acknowledged; the law only requires that this notice be delivered in a "conspicuous" manner (such as an advertisement within a bill or invoice) and does not require disruption of service.

-On December 27, 2018, a “nationwide outage” caused 9-1-1 service to be disrupted across the country.
-The Federal Communications Commission says it will investigate.
-In some areas the outage lasted nearly twelve hours and was the third shutdown of the year following outages in April and November 2018.
-ATM and point of sale credit card machines were also widely affected.

 On January 8, 2020, CenturyLink was required to pay $8.9 million to customers in Minnesota in a settlement regarding over-billing.
 In addition to the payment, CenturyLink is required to reform billing practices and submit audits to the Minnesota Attorney General's office.
-According to reports, CenturyLink disagreed with the charges, but settled to avoid litigation costs.
+CenturyLink disagreed with the charges, but settled to avoid litigation costs.

 On August 30, 2020, CenturyLink suffered a major technical outage due to misconfiguration in one of the company's data centers.
 The outage impacted tech giants such as Cloudflare, Amazon, Twitter, Xbox Live and many more.
-Reports indicate that all services were restored by 11:12 am ET.
+Reports indicate that it took over seven hours for all services to be restored.

+On March 9, 2024, connectivity services maintained by Lumen were disrupted affecting AmTote, a company that provides totalisator services used to control parimutuel betting for horse racing.
+The disruptions rendered several thoroughbred racetracks across the United States unable to process bets, and forced Tampa Bay Downs to run their signature horse race, the Tampa Bay Derby, as a non-wagering event.

+Lumen Technologies was reported to have been affected by a 2024 attack from the Salt Typhoon advanced persistent threat linked to the Chinese government.